benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

+- Okay
+  - I) Forced our prop types to be defined
+  - II) We saw how prop values are required by default
+  - III) Prop refactors are easily caught
+- Let's look at the fourth feature
 - It's a lot of work to define a deeply nested shape
-  * Even with eslint rules prevent `PropTypes.object` we still find ways to "cheat"
+  * Even with eslint rules to prevent `PropTypes.object`, we can still find ways to "cheat"
   * There's nothing forcing the `PropTypes` to be 100% accurate
   * And typically we use `PropTypes.shape`
-  * When really we really we should use `PropTypes.exact` to warn on extra properties
+  * When we really should use `PropTypes.exact` to warn on extra properties
 - Here `AppProps` has one property: an object called `user`
   * But `user` itself is a complex object called `User`
   * It has 2 properties: `name` (a string) and `address` (yet another complext object)
-  * `Address` will no doubt have properties like `city`, `state`, etc
+  * `Address` will no doubt have many properties like `city`, `state`, etc
-  * And maybe `Address` itself will have complex objects "unsafe"
+  * And maybe `Address` itself will have complex objects
+  - So this `User` object is very deeply nested

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->